walmartlabs/lumbar/docs/plugins.md

 ## Installation
 Plugins can be used in 2 ways.
-Each method provides a way of passing configuration options to the plugin which can be accessed as the first parameter if the plugin exports a function.
+The first allows passing configuration options to the plugin which can be accessed as the first parameter if the plugin exports a function.

     module.exports = function(options) {
       return {
         // plugin methods
-      }
-    }

-When plugins are registered, global node modules will be checked first, otherwise, if a relative path, will be relative to the directory containing the lumbar config file.

-### Command Line
-Plugins can be registered when executing the lumbar build with a command line parameter.

-* **--use**: the plugin path.
-* **--with**: an optional JSON structure that will be used as the plugin options.

-### Lumbar File
-A top level `plugin` key should be an array of plugins.
-Each entry can either be a string representing the plugin path or a hash with the following values:

-* **path**: the plugin path
-* **options**: the plugin options
+      };
+    };

+For plugins that do not require instance options, a singleton exports pattern can be used

+    module.exports = {
+      // plugin methods
+    };

 ## Modes
 A mode is an operating context or filter so that only plugins that are registered for a given mode are